tamj0rd2/parcel-express-boilerplate/README.md

 ### Getting started

-Before you can follow these steps, you'll need to download node version 12 LTS.
-If you have `nvm` installed, you should run the command `nvm use`.

 1. Open a terminal
 2. Install dependencies using the command `npm install`
 3. Run the site using `npm run dev`